bravo1goingdark/mailgrid/readme.md

   </a>
 </p>

-**Mailgrid** is a high-performance, ultra-lightweight CLI tool written in Go for sending bulk emails via SMTP from CSV or Google Sheets (coming soon).
+**Mailgrid** is a high-performance, ultra-lightweight CLI tool written in Go for sending bulk emails via SMTP from CSV or Google Sheets.
 Built for speed, reliability, and minimalism — no bloated web UIs, just powerful automation.